Success in your legal practice has a lot to do with the way you handle the opposing counsel.

 There is always a temptation to throw civility out of the window and display aggressive behavior towards an opposing counsel.
 Big mistake!

+In dealing with difficult attorneys, learn to be civil.
 When you are civil, you exert positive energy, felt not only by your opponents but also by the judge.